xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 # 18Strong podcast
+# 185: aimpoint golf
+* walk the line and find the steepest slope during on your putt-line
+* this should give you a number
+* now use this amount of thumbs to the right or left to find your aimpoint

+now you have to find what is 1 thumb slope, 2 thumbs slope etc.
+All is done by feel.
+Should be done in 10-15 minutes.

+Looking at your putt by your eyes are subject to optical illusions.
+Sences are always correct.

+What have the best putters in common:
+* extreme relaxed

 # 184: dr. Kaza: changing behaviour

 * task has to be SMART: Specific, Measurable, achievable, relevant and time limited